Operational Tips for VFR and IFR in Europe

 After Landing

 If refuelling, always refuel immediately after landing.
 In most situations, one has a bit of time at that point - more time than one usually has when departing.
 But the biggest reason is that most airports are dead keen to get you off the airside ASAP, for "security" reasons.
-"Security" is a wonderful empire building catalyst and this is a job which even the most disorganised airport can do.
 If you refuse to leave the aircraft until avgas turns up, avgas will turn up far quicker than it would do otherwise.
 Commonly, a van turns up within minutes of parking up; if you tell the driver you need avgas now then he will make the right calls to the right people, fast.

 If staying for a known period, try to also pay all fees after landing, for the same reason.

 This one will sound really obvious: on your way out through the terminal building, find out exactly what you need to do to get back in, to pay for stuff, and to get out to the aircraft.
 Some quite sizeable European airports are practically deserted - except for the cleaners, who won't speak English - and the whole place comes alive, briefly, a couple of hours before the Ryanair flight is due...
 I have spent an hour at Bastia (Corsica) and Zaragoza (Spain) trying to find someone who could speak English enough to understand "general aviation", and that included the Tourist Information desk staff at Zaragoza.
-Obviously, this is where mobile internet really helps because you don't have to mess around filing flight plans, etc. But if you depart without paying every last penny (which in some places e.g. Corfu means going to several different offices) the airfield will pursue you, which can cause considerable hassle if they don't have your name and address.
+You can find the same at most provincial airports in France e.g. Poitiers or Bergerac can be totally deserted except for a man in the tower, and the fire crew watching football on TV.
+Obviously, this is where mobile internet really helps because you don't have to mess around filing flight plans, etc. But if you depart without paying every last penny the airfield will pursue you, which can cause considerable hassle if they don't have your name and address.

 Avoidance of Handling